Ibrahim Bancé

-Ibrahim Bancé (born 15 January 2001) is a Burkinabé professional footballer who plays as a midfielder for Real Monarchs, on loan from ASEC Mimosas, and the Burkina Faso national team.
+Ibrahim Bancé (born 15 January 2001) is a Burkinabé professional footballer who plays as a midfielder for ASEC Mimosas and the Burkina Faso national team.

 Professional career

 On 10 July 2019, Bancé joined Swedish club Helsingborgs IF on a loan deal from ASEC Mimosas for the rest of 2019 with an option to buy.
 Bancé made his professional debut with Helsingborgs in a 5–0 Allsvenskan loss to IFK Norrköping on 25 August 2019.
 On 2 December 2019 it was confirmed, that Helsingborg had decided not to trigger his buying option and Bancé returned to ASEC with a total of seven first team games for the Swedish club.

 On 29 March 2021, Bancé signed on loan with USL Championship, side Real Monarchs for their 2021 season.

 International career

 Bancé made his debut for the Burkina Faso national football team in a friendly 0–0 tie with the DR Congo on 9 June 2019.